-Te Whāriki is a joint venture that was established in 2007 between Lincoln University and Ngāi Tahu Property Limited, a subsidiary of Ngāi Tahu Holdings which is the largest iwi organisation in the South Island.
+Te Whāriki is a joint venture, bringing new subdivisions to Christchurch.
+It was established in 2007 between Lincoln University and Ngāi Tahu Property Limited, a subsidiary of Ngāi Tahu Holdings which is the largest iwi organisation in the South Island.

 The 118-hectares set aside for the subdivision was known as ‘The Dairy Block’, a site rich in agricultural history and of cultural significance to Ngāi Tahu.
 Prior to 2007 it was owned by Lincoln University and used as a functioning educational dairy farm, training Lincoln University agricultural students and providing milk for the Christchurch town supply.
 At least 350,000 of New Zealand’s dairy farmers were trained in dairying and animal husbandry on this property.

 In the early 2000’s, realising that the dairy block formed a wedge between the University and the existing town, Lincoln University purchased another dairy farm to the northwest of the town.
 When the dairy block became surplus to their needs, they joined forces with Ngāi Tahu Property with the aim of creating a high quality residential development that would create a unified, modern community and link the University with the township.

 Te Whāriki, which once complete will comprise a community of 2,700 people, is located on the doorstep of the existing community of Lincoln which features a number of sporting and leisure facilities, excellent educational institutions, a New World supermarket, and a growing array of restaurants, cafes, bars and retail stores.